devcontainers/spec/proposals/declarative-secrets.md

 ## Proposal

-Add an optional `secrets` to the `devContainer.base.schema.json`.
+Add an optional `secrets` property to the `devContainer.base.schema.json`.
 This will be used to declare the secrets needed within the dev container.

 Property | Type | Description
 --- | --- | ---